Radiography Admissions Steps and Materials

 Elgin Community College's radiography program is a JRCERT-accredited associate degree program which provides accessible and relevant education in accordance with the highest professional standards.
 The Program, in partnership with its clinical partners, will graduate competent radiographers that practice excellent patient-centered care to the diverse populations within the community.

 All radiography candidates must attend an information session prior to applying for admission to the radiography program.
 All candidates must submit the following information/documentation by December 15 for their application to be considered.
-If December 15 falls on a weekend, packets are due on the Friday before that date.
-Except in the case there is space available, late applications will be considered for the next year.
+If December 15 falls on a weekend, packets are due on Friday before that date.
+Except in the case, there is space available, late applications will be considered for the next year.

 - Completed ECC application for admission

 - Complete and submit a health professions application.